About Me

 Animation - Grumpy Guts

 This is the animation my group and I created for our second-year Animated Film module.
 I designed and crafted the clay and crochet characters and worlds, and my group assisted with animating using stop-motion with the software Dragonframe.
 The story follows Mr. Grumpy, a lonely blob who dreams of having friends.
-When a caterpillar disturbs him watching TV, he begins chasing it through different worlds, and on the journey, he may just find the friends that he has been longing for.
+When a caterpillar disturbs him watching TV, he begins chasing it through different worlds, and on the journey, he may just find the friends he has been longing for.

 Documentary - The Wild Bunch